What Brought Frosty the Snowman to Life?

 Frosty was brought to life with a combination of the magic in Professor Hinkle’s old top hat and magical Christmas snow.

-The rabbit’s name is Hocus Pocus.
-What did the children do when Frosty started to melt?
+The rabbit's name is Hocus Pocus.

 The children decided to take Frosty to the North Pole, where it is always cold.
-They took the train and went in a frozen boxcar so Frosty wouldn’t melt.
-What did Santa tell Karen when Frosty melted?
+They took the train and went in a frozen boxcar so Frosty wouldn't melt.

 Santa told her that even though Frosty melted, he would return every winter because of the magical Christmas snow.